German and Allied aircraft losses during Operation Bodenplatte: Background

 In recent years other authors have offered more detail on the losses of each side.
 John Manrho and Ronald Pütz, published their findings in Bodenplatte: The Luftwaffe's Last Hope.
 According to their figures, taken from German and Allied sources, which include the remains of German airmen found up until 2003, German casualties were 271 fighters destroyed, 65 single-engine fighters damaged and 9 twin-engine aircraft destroyed, and four damaged.
 Some 143 pilots were killed in action, 70 became prisoners of war and 21 were wounded in action.
 The Allies lost 305 aircraft destroyed and 190 aircraft damaged.
 A further 15 Allied aircraft were shot down and ten damaged.
 A further six were downed by other causes.
 Manrho and Pütz have also deduced that only 17 German aircraft are certain to have been shot down by German Flak.
 Even if aircraft with unknown fates are added, it still gives a figure of only 30–35.
 They state that the notion that one-third of the German aircraft were shot down by friendly fire is "myth".

-Jochen Prien and Gerhard Stemmer in their book, Jageschwader 3 "Udet" in World War II, quoted Allied losses as being 340 destroyed with 84 heavily damaged from Allied records.
+Jochen Prien and Gerhard Stemmer in their book, Jagdgeschwader 3 "Udet" in World War II, quoted Allied losses as being 340 destroyed with 84 heavily damaged from Allied records.
 Tertiary histories give varying figures; anywhere between 250 and 500 Allied aircraft destroyed.
 Steven Zaloga gives figures of 214 German aircrew killed or captured and 304 aircraft destroyed.
 In return, Allied losses are put at 144 lost on the ground, 62 damaged and 70 lost in aerial combat.